 For the bottom layer, pour about one cup of sauce and spread evenly.

-First, lay 3 to 4 lasagna sheets on top of the sauce.
+First, lay 3 to 4 sheets of lasagna on top of the sauce.

 Spoon over the lasagna with a layer of roasted vegetables you have leftover, spread evenly and add as much as you can in one layer.
 Spoon some sauce over the vegetables to keep them moist.
 Sprinkle with 1 tablespoon of grated parmigiano cheese, then with 1/3 cup shredded mozzarella cheese.